 You will see options to download various categories of the sequences into a single multi-FASTA file.
 FASTA is a standard format for biological sequences.
 Note that sometimes the files may be saved as “. fasta.txt” and you may need to change them to just “.fasta” to input them into bioinformatics programs.

 All sequences in the document are displayed in a table format with the column headings:

 - SEQ ID NO – The sequence ID number, clicking this will take you to that sequence’s specific page.

 - Length – number of nucleotides/amino-acids in the sequence

-- Sequence type – nucleotide or protein > - Organism – the declared species of origin for this sequence, where > applicable > - NCBI Entrez GI – The number and link to this sequence on NCBI’s entrez > database whenever available.
+- Sequence type – nucleotide or protein

+- Declared Organism – the declared species of organism for this sequence, where applicable

+- NCBI Entrez GI – The number and link to this sequence on NCBI’s entrez database whenever available.
 More about GI numbers.